pfdubois/BridgeBidding/source/Checkback.rst

 Checkback Stayman" is, as Marty Bergen titled his lesson on the subject, "Infinitely Better and Easier" than NMF.
 Few non-experts play it however.
-This is just one of those historical oddities where everyone got taught the wrong thing solely because it has one less conventional bid in it.
+This is just one of those historical oddities where everyone got taught the wrong thing solely because it has one lesss conventional bid in it.